In a Nutshell:

 Hybrid L/S-Track Design & Quad Rollers

 This is the heart and soul of any massage chair.
-The decision about which track and what kind of rollers to build the model around influence virtually every other feature it contains.
+The decision about which track and what kind of rollers to build the model around influences virtually every other feature it contains.

-In addition to this, the model also features quad rollers, which closely mimic the feel of human hands, and render an exquisite basic massage experience.
+In addition, the model features quad rollers, which closely mimic the feel of human hands and render an exquisite basic massage experience.

 As you will see, Daiwa employs other technologies that build on this, enhancing the core massage experience the chair makes possible.